StevenMayher/432-2022/classes/class17/README.md

 1. Feedback on the Minute Paper after Class 16 [is now available](https://bit.ly/432-2022-min-16-feedback).
 2. Project A Grading Status update coming in class.
 3. If I'm not referring to you by name when I see you in class, or if you're not coming to class regularly, I encourage you to fix that.
+There should be 43 students in this class, and of late, we're under 30 attendees.
+This needs to stop now.

 ## Some Advice on Naming Things